marcuslavagnole/bqr_informative_sampling/README.md

-This repository provides the R routines from my doctoral thesis and its spin-offs.
+This repository provides the R routines from my doctoral thesis and its main spin-off.

 ### 1. Bayesian quantile regression models for complex survey data under informative sampling